Establishing an Allies/Safe Zone Program

 - Internalized Oppression: The process by which a member of an oppressed group comes to accept and live out the inaccurate myths and stereotypes applied to the group.

-- Coming Out: To publicly declare and affirm one's homosexuality to oneself or to others.
+- Coming Out: To publicly declare and affirm one's sexual orientation, gender identity, or identity as an LGBT ally to oneself or to others.

-- In the Closet: To hide one's homosexuality in order to maintain one's job, housing situation, friends, family or in some other way to survive life in a heterosexist culture.
-Many LGBT persons are out in some circumstances, but closeted in others.
+- In the Closet: To hide one's sexual orientation, gender identity or other identity in order to maintain one's job, housing situation, friends, family or in some other way to survive life in a heterosexist culture.
+Many LGBT people are out in some circumstances, but closeted in others.

 - Rainbow Flag: The flag was originally designed by San Francisco artist, Gilbert Baker, in 1978 and was intended to be a symbol of gay and lesbian pride.
 It was inspired by the Flag of the Races which had five stripes, each one representing the colors of human kind.
 The six colors of the flag — red, orange, yellow, green, blue, and purple — represent the diversity and unity within the LGBT movement.
 The widespread use of the flag is due less to any official recognition of it as a symbol and more to its adoption by members of the LGBT community.